ori0nis/personas-fullstack-spring-angular/README.md

 Listado de Personas is a very simple web app that manages users that are allocated in an SQL database, and serves them using Springboot, JPA and Angular.

-In this particular project, I focused on keeping things small and simple to prioritize getting used to create a solid Angular structure.
+In this particular project, I focused on keeping things small and simple to prioritize getting used to creating a solid Angular structure.
 I also wanted to fully understand how the flow between routes, components and HTTP requests works.

 Join me as I continue to increase my Angular experience with more projects!